dtl OTMaster 8.9 is available exclusively from the Dutch Type Library.

 OTMaster makes the editing of tables possible from a graphical user interface.
 Furthermore, it comes with multiple built-in tools, for example a glyph editor for prooﬁng and editing contours and a text viewer for checking the OpenType Layout features and altering the spacing.
 A ‘kern’ table viewer is available for checking and reﬁning the kerning, and a ‘gsub’/‘gpos’ viewer to visually test (and in case of ‘gpos’ also directly adjust) these OpenType Layout tables.

 Two remarkable advanced functions of OTMaster are the import and export of OpenType Layout features ﬁles.
 During import OTMaster compiles these features ﬁles to produce binary OpenType Layout tables.
-For this OTMaster contains a modiﬁed version of Adobe’s Hatch Open Type (hot) tool, which was adapted at urw.
+For this OTMaster contains a cleverly modiﬁed version of Adobe’s Hatch Open Type (hot) tool.
 This implies that the font’s character set does not have to match the characters listed in the OpenType Layout features ﬁle: the features will be automatically subsetted based on the available characters in the font.

 OTMaster supports the ‘gpos’ mark features and their manual and numerical editing with a graphical user interface.
 The ‘mark to base’, ‘mark to mark’ and ‘mark to ligature’ positions can be displayed.
 A couple of the ‘gpos’ features can be edited directly, such as ‘mark’, ‘mkmk’, ‘kern’, ‘palt’, and ‘vpal’.